 Activate your subscriber identity module (SIM) and the mobile broadband service for the SIM.
-Your mobile operator or device retailer will give you the information to do this.
+Your mobile operator or device retailer will give you the info to do this.

-If you have an external mobile broadband device, make sure that it's correctly inserted into the PC according to the manufacturer's directions, and make sure that the wireless switch is turned on.
-The wireless switch is usually found on the front, side or back edge of a laptop or tablet.
+If you have an external mobile broadband device, make sure it's correctly inserted into the PC according to the manufacturer's directions, and make sure the wireless switch is turned on.
+The wireless switch is usually found on the front, side, or back edge of a laptop or tablet.

-View a list of available networks by swiping in from the right edge of the screen, tapping Settings (or if you're using a mouse, pointing to the bottom-right corner of the screen, moving the mouse pointer up, then clicking Settings), then tapping or clicking the network icon ( or ).
+View a list of available networks by swiping in from the right edge of the screen, tapping Settings (or if you're using a mouse, pointing to the lower-right corner of the screen, moving the mouse pointer up, and then clicking Settings), and then tapping or clicking the network icon ( or ).

-Tap or click Network, then tap or click the name of your mobile broadband network.
+Tap or click Network, and then tap or click the name of your mobile broadband network.

-Change any connection settings that you want to change, then tap or click Connect.
+Change any connection settings that you want to change, and then tap or click Connect.

-If you're prompted, choose or enter the access point name (APN) or access string, user name, password and type of sign-in info.
-(You can find these in the information that came with your mobile broadband hardware or with your mobile broadband service.)
+If you're prompted, choose or enter the access point name (APN) or access string, user name, password, and type of sign-in info.
+(You can find these in the info that came with your mobile broadband hardware or with your mobile broadband service.)
 You might also be able to buy a plan from the provider on this screen.

 Tap or click Next.